Sign up to our Newsletter

 3. What Happens When You Pass the Baby Bar?

-You will receive credit for your first year of law school and each year you complete after.
+If you pass the baby bar exam, you will receive credit for your first year of law school and each year you complete after.

 4. What Score Do I Need on the Baby Bar?